folio-org/stripes-connect/doc/api.md

           'patrons': { /* ... */ }
         };

+Each resource is a piece of data -- perhaps a single string, perhaps a set of structured records.
+The values of all resources are available to components as the `data` property -- in this case, `this.props.data.bibs` etc.

 ### Resource types

-Each resource has several keys.
+Each resource's configuration has several keys.
 The most important of these is `type`, which determines how the associated data is treated.
 Currently, three types are supported: